Christmas 2019 – a dozen wines to check out!

 Nevertheless, it’s full of character and goes just dandy with a pizza, a burger, or even a fry-up – which you’ll be craving during the extended festive period.
 What’s not to love at this price?
 It’s one of my go-to wines, and if it gets you curious about Bobal and Utiel-Requena, so much the better.
 If it does, then find out more here.
 Permanently in Aldi, £4.99

 Finca VilaDelloPs, Garnatxa Tinto, Penedès DO, Catalunya, Spain.
 2012

 Finca VilaDelloPs is just thirty minutes from Barçelona airport yet is in an entirely different world, mountain country; once inhabited by wolves and now by wild boar.
-It’s an organic estate, with 60 hectares of vines owned by the Desvalls family.
-There’s a long history of growing grapes for the cooperative but now it makes its own wine; authentic expressions of Xarel-lo for white wines and Garnatxa (Grenache) for reds.
+It’s an organic estate with 60 hectares of vines owned by the Desvalls family.
+There’s a long history of growing grapes for the cooperative, but now it makes wine itself; authentic expressions of Xarel-lo for white wines and Garnatxa (Grenache) for reds.
 This example blends 85% Garnatxa with 15% Syrah, two varieties that always seem made for one another.
 Maturation is 12 months in French oak, then a further year in bottle before release.
-Deep and inky, this wine combines power and grace, where the tannins have been polished away to a silky shine.
+Deep and inky, this wine combines power and grace, where the tannins are polished to a silky shine.
 It has blackberry and plum fruits, with liquorice, orange and roast meat complexity, before a final spicy ending.